alihaqnawaz965/home-ai/README.md

 Maybe some library is not included but I dont know which.

-But know the following error occurs:- ea_main.cc:42:40: error: ISO C++ forbids declaration of ‘encoding’ with no type [-fpermissive] AudioInConfig MakeAudioInConfig(const &encoding, long sample_rate_hertz){
+And sometimes the following error occurs:-

+ea_main.cc:42:40: error: ISO C++ forbids declaration of ‘encoding’ with no type [-fpermissive] AudioInConfig MakeAudioInConfig(const &encoding, long sample_rate_hertz){
                                         ^